President Ellen Johnson Sirleaf - Co-Chairman

 Witney Schniedman is Senior International Advisor for Africa where he leads Covington’s Africa initiative and is a senior member of the firm’s Public Policy and Government Affairs Practice Group, the International Strategy Group and the International Trade and Finance Group.
 Dr. Schneidman, a non-lawyer, has nearly 40 years of experience working across Sub-Saharan Africa.
 Drawing on his experience in the State Department, the World Bank, think tanks and his own consulting practice, Dr. Schneidman, has advised energy, technology, consumer and health companies, among others, on projects in more than 30 African countries.
 Dr. Schneidman provides strategic advice on the varied political, economic, social and regulatory issues that are critical to companies’ success in Africa.
 This includes issues related to Corporate Social Responsibility, compliance, and market entry and risk mitigation.
 Dr. Schneidman has written extensively on African economic and political issues and aired his views on CBS News, CNN, National Public Radio, the BBC and the South Africa Broadcasting Corporation, among other media outlets.

-Andrew is the Founder, President + Executive Director of GDI, which provides strategic, operational, and fiduciary support to EPL.
+Andrew is the Founder and Director of Business Development at the Global Development Incubator (GDI), which provides fiduciary support to EPL.
 He leads the team across focus areas and crafts unconventional perspectives to drive the global development sector forward.
 Mr. Stern has played many roles within GDI initiatives, including Interim CEO of Convergence, and serves on the advisory boards of the President’s Young Professionals Program of Liberia, mhNOW, and Tendrel.
 Prior to founding GDI, Mr. Stern was a Global Operating Partner at Dalberg Global Advisors.
 During that time, he helped design and launch ANDE and served as the founding chairman of mothers2mothers.
 He holds a joint MBA/MPP from Harvard Business School and Harvard Kennedy School and a BA in Economics from Princeton University.